nosas/blog/deep_learning_python/ch2/article.md

 Around a specific point in the figure beside, we can see there is a *local minimum* where moving left results in the loss increasing, but so does moving right.
 If the parameters were optimized via SGD with a small learning rate, the loss would get stuck at the local minimum instead of the global minimum.

-The concept of momentum is inspired from physics - such as a small ball rolling down the loss curve.
+The concept of momentum is inspired by physics - such as a small ball rolling down the loss curve.
 If the ball has enough momentum, it won't get stuck in the local minimum.

-Momentum is implemented by moving the ball at each step based not only on the current slope value (current acceleration), but also on the current velocity (resulting from pass acceleration).
+Momentum is implemented by moving the ball at each step based not only on the current slope value (current acceleration) but also on the current velocity (resulting from pass acceleration).
-This means updating the parameter `w` based not only on the current gradient value, but also on previous parameter updates.
+This means updating the parameter `w` based not only on the current gradient value but also on previous parameter updates.
 Take a look at this naive implementation:

 ```python